water32/pxf/automation/README.md

 a) installed the PXF server, and
 b) only have 1 jar file inside `/usr/local/pxf/application/`

+### Running automation tests for GPDB7
+Tinc only runs with Python 2 so it won't work with the Python 3 libraries that come with GP7.
+We use the required Python 2 libraries from GP6 in order to run tinc against GP7.

+To support running the tests for GPDB 7, export PXF_AUTOMATION_TINC_DEPS to point to GPDB6 python libs.

+`export PXF_AUTOMATION_TINC_DEPS="${GP6HOME}/lib/python"`

 ### Project structure
 _**src/main/java**_ - contains related classes and utilities for the test